-The bill specifies that any county that lawfully implemented a motor fuel quality testing program prior to the bill's effective date is exempt from the bill's provisions, including the bill's testing requirements and data transmission provisions.
-Such a county may continue to implement the motor fuel quality testing program as that program existed prior to the bill's effective date.11
+The bill specifies that any county that lawfully implemented a motor fuel quality testing program prior to the bill's effective date is exempt from the bill's provisions, including the testing requirements and data transmission.
+A county that has an established program prior to the bill's effective date may continue to implement the motor fuel quality testing program as that program existed prior to the effective date of the bill.

 Currently, only Summit County operates a motor fuel quality testing program in Ohio.
-Summit County is a charter county, meaning it may exercise certain home rule powers in the same manner as a municipal corporation.12 There are only two charter counties in Ohio,
+Summit County is a charter county, meaning it may exercise certain home rule powers in the same manner as a municipal corporation.
+There are only two charter counties in Ohio, Summit and Cuyahoga.
+All other counties are not charter counties, do not have independent home rule powers, and are not authorized under Ohio law to implement a motor fuel testing quality program.